TextileLoom/co2-vis/README.md

-# Finsweet Developer Starter
+# Developer Starter

+## Textile Creative Studios Notes

-A starter template for both Client & Power projects.
+This is a starter template for both Client & Power projects.
+Adapted from Finsweet and customized for Textile Creative Studios Workflows and preferences.

 Before starting to work with this template, please take some time to read through the documentation.